bligneri/odoo-template/README.md

 * Automatic TLS certificates
 * Pipfile-based build

-Because odoo is a python binary, it is installed directly into `/app/.global/bin/odoo` and is part of the PATH of every shell and program.
+## Odoo version selection

+You can change the `odoo_version` text file and it should work

+It as only been tested with the `16.0` version of odoo.
+For other versions, you may have to tweak:
+* The python version of the application
+* deploy.sh: The command line options of the oddo initialization
+* run.sh: The command line options to launch odoo

+## Building should be fast after the first pass

-The install is quite fast because all the python dependencies are cached and will only be updated if a new version is available.
+The install is quite fast because we are using the platform.sh cache system:
+* After the first `git clone` of the Odoo tree, it should be a simple quick git check for the files (as the branch is fixed and should not change)
+* Every python module is cached (wheel files) including `odoo` itself
+* When new versions will be launched, it will require some work but only as needed

 ## Customizations